-The Board has an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
-The following table provides membership and meeting information for fiscal 2013 for each of these Board committees:
+The Board has an Audit Committee, a Compensation Committee, and a Nominating and Corporate Governance Committee.
+The following table provides membership and meeting information for fiscal 2014 for each of these Board committees:

+Nominating and

-Name Audit Compensation Nominating and Corporate Governance
+Name Audit Compensation Corporate Governance

-Michael Narachi X Х
+Michael Narachi ^(a) Х X Х

 Gregg Alton Х X

-Graham Cooper X Х Х
+Graham Cooper(b) X Х Х

-Todd Foley(a) X(a)
+Todd Foley(c) Х

-Joshua Funder, Ph.D. Х
+Joshua Funder, Ph.D.(d) Х

+Peter Honig, M.D., MPH Х

-Johan Kördel, Ph.D.(b) X(b)
+Johan Kördel, Ph.D. ^(e) Х

-Total meetings in fiscal 2013 3 1 0
+Patrick Yang, Ph.D. Х

+Total Meetings in Fiscal Year 2014 4 4 4

+Committee Chairperson
-(a) Mr. Foley's service as a director and as a member of the Audit Committee will end immediately following the annual meeting.

-(b) Dr. Kördel resigned from the Board of Directors in March 2014 and ceased being a member of the Compensation Committee upon his resignation. \ Committee Chairperson
+- (a) Mr. Narachi's service as a member of the Nominating and Corporate Governance Committee ended following the 2014 annual meeting. - (b) Mr. Cooper's service as a member of the Compensation Committee ended following the 2014 annual meeting. - (c) Mr. Foley's service as a director and as a member of the Audit Committee ended following the 2014 annual meeting. - (d) Dr. Funder's service as a director and as a member of the Audit Committee will end immediately following the annual meeting. - (e) Dr. Kördel resigned from the Board of Directors in March 2014 and ceased being a member of the Compensation Committee upon his resignation.